aaossa/git-gud/README.md

 A simple git commit checker.
 I often use a commit message template I created a while ago, and I wanted to make sure that everything was in the right place after writing a commit, that's why this script exists.
 Use it if you want to *git gud* too.
 To add this custom git command to git, just place the file in a folder that's in your path (a.k.a `PATH`).

-> `git-gud` only works on the last commit of the current branch only, but I'll try to make it work with common options like `git gud -n 10` or `git gud development`.
-Also a checker for "imperative mood" in the subject seems like a good idea.

 ### Checks

 - [x] Commit author name is in a valid format ( `Antonio Ossa`)